jsonkao/react-scrollama/README.md

 ## Contributing

-You're very welcome to contribute to React Scrollama.
+All contributions are welcome.
 To setup the project:
 1. Fork and clone the repository.
 2. `npm install` both in the library and the `example/`.
 3. `npm start` both in the library and the `example/`.